geewey/13-card-game/README.md

+### Want to jump right in?
+- Play the popular Vietnamese card game: https://clever-bhaskara-5ce692.netlify.app/
+- Grab 3 others, open the link on your phone or iPad ^^, and pass-and-play!

 ### Basics of "Thirteen" card game:

 - "Thirteen" is a climbing game, where the goal is to be the first player to finish playing all your cards.